j0akl/imageprocessing2/readme.md

 - Added the copy() method to the layer class
 - added .equals and .hashCode to pixel
 - added a constructor to layer to take pixels
+- moved file i/o to a static method (from the model)

 ## Citations